tvs-dk/quick-add-outlook/README.md

 ```

 ### Protip:
-Put the script into a function
+Put the script into a function.
+The name of the function in this example is "Get-Cal"

 ```
 function Get-Cal {